 Inventory management and demand planning: the tools for success.

 Forecasting and demand planning tools are widely available.
 Many ERP systems have demand planning features included.
 However, forecasting software alone is highly unlikely to provide the hoped-for improvements.

 To be really successful it must be linked into a recognised company-wide process of sharing information and joint decision making.
 So, in order to implement demand planning into a business there are a number of prerequisites:

 - More accurate demand forecasts based on historical sales.

 - Better Training.

 Inventory Management Case Study: “Dentsply”

-This project managed the implementation of a new demand management system throughout Europe.
+This project required the implementation of a new demand management system across Europe.
 Dentsply International is the largest supplier of professional dental products in the world.
-Following an in-depth review of the savings to be made from planning inventory.
+So we commissioned a system selection exercise with an in-depth review of the savings to be made from planning inventory.

 It’s particularly important that all departments co-operate in driver identification and subsequent assumption management.
-So, in summary, Demand Forecasting is not simply a sales function and nor can it be used successfully without input from many sources.
+So, in summary, Demand Forecasting is not simply a sales function.
+The cooperation of all departments is essential.